nice-registry/all-the-packages/README.md

 accessible exclusively to the npm website and npm CLI, and there are [no signs](https://github.com/npm/public-api/issues) of that API becoming publicly available any time soon.

-This package in an attempt to make the npm registry's metadata more accessible to a broader group of developers by encapsulating the entire registry in a single node module with a simple streaming interface.

 ## Installation